 #4.
 Unsecured CCTV Camera IP Address List

-Why is IP camera address so important?
+Why the IP camera address is so important?

 You'll know it with the understanding of what an IP camera is and how it works: